Pediatric Somatic Symptom Disorder

 Symptoms and Causes

-What are the symptoms of a somatic symptom disorder?
+What are the symptoms of somatic symptom disorder?

-- Movement disorders, weakness, paralysis, seizure-like episodes, memory problems
+- Movement challenges like weakness, paralysis, seizure-like episodes.

-Usually, patients report experiencing more than one symptom.
+Usually, children experience more than one symptom.
 Symptoms can range from mild to severe.
-In the adult literature, approximately 30 to 60 percent of patients with somatic symptom disorder also have anxiety and/or depression.
+Approximately 30% to 60% of people (both children and adults) with somatic symptom disorder also have anxiety and/or depression.

 Diagnosis and Tests

-- Meeting with psychiatry/psychology to assess emotional, physical, and behavioral functioning.
+- Meeting with mental health specialists to assess emotional, physical and behavioral health.

 Management and Treatment

-The goal of treating a somatic symptom disorder is to manage symptoms using both behavioral therapy and sometimes psychopharmacology.
-Cognitive behavioral therapy (CBT) is a type of psychotherapy (talk therapy) that helps children learn ways to change their patterns of thinking or behavior in order to change the way they feel.
-CBT helps children better cope with situations, and anxiety and stress, and respond to situations more effectively.
+The goal of treating a somatic symptom disorder is to manage symptoms using behavioral therapy.
+Cognitive behavioral therapy (CBT) is a type of psychotherapy (talk therapy) that helps children learn ways to change their patterns of thinking or behaviors to change the way they feel.
+CBT helps children better cope with situations, anxiety and stress, and respond to situations more effectively.

 Outlook / Prognosis

-With CBT treatment, children with a somatic symptom disorder have a good prognosis.
-Somatic symptom disorder is not a disease and does not have to be a life-long disorder.
+With CBT treatment, children with a somatic symptom disorder have a good outlook (prognosis).
+Somatic symptom disorder isn’t necessarily a chronic condition, but treatment is available to help your child manage their emotional distress related to their physical health.
 The primary goal of treatment is for your child to return to typical functioning, including attending school and engaging in typically enjoyed activities.